jratzenboeck/jratzenboeck-blog/_posts/2017-08-08-hosting-on-github-pages.md

 ---

 In the previous blog post I introduced the static site generator Jekyll in a nutshell to you and showed you how to get started with it very fast.
-If you are not familiar with Jekyll and have not yet read this post, I encourage you to do so.
+If you are not familiar with Jekyll and have not yet read that post, I encourage you to do so.
 <!--more-->
 You will not regret it, I promise.
 I hope you are ready now to come along with me on the journey to launch our brand-new website and make it available to the world outside of our four walls.